KabeerDev/Node.js-projects/README.md

 ### 2. Todo List App with User Authentication

 - **Description:** A feature-rich Todo List application with user authentication, allowing users to create, update, delete, and mark todos as complete.
 The app also displays the time passed since each todo was created.
-- **Technologies:** HTML, CSS, taiwind CSS, Node.js, MongoDB, Express.js, User Authentication.
+- **Technologies:** HTML, CSS, JS, taiwind CSS, Node.js, MongoDB, Express.js, User Authentication.
 - **Features:**
   - User registration and authentication system.
   - Todo creation, updating, and deletion.